ItsFlowin/bikesharing/README.md

  <img src="https://github.com/ItsFlowin/pics/blob/main/Checkout%20times%20for%20Users.png">

+ - As seen from the chart above the bikes are typically checked out for an average of 4 to 6 hours.

+ <img src="https://github.com/ItsFlowin/pics/blob/main/Checkout%20times%20by%20Gender.png">

  - Males are the dominant users of the service with around 3 times the rides of other users.

- <img src="https://github.com/ItsFlowin/pics/blob/main/Checkout%20times%20by%20Gender.png">

  <img src="https://github.com/ItsFlowin/pics/blob/main/Trips%20by%20Gender%20by%20Weekday.png">